GBIF-Europe/nordic_oikos_2018_r/s1_gbif_intro/README.md

+# GBIF data access using R

-# Session 1: Intro to GBIF and biodiversity informatics
+## Session 1: GBIF and biodiversity informatics

 This session gives an introduction to the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org)) and international standards for primary biodiversity information with focus on the [Darwin Core](http://rs.tdwg.org/dwc/terms/) standard.